 Carvacrol, a component in oregano, has an anti-diabetic effect and is proven to reduce blood glucose levels.

 Type 2 diabetes is a condition where the body is unable to produce sufficient insulin to control blood sugar, and/or doesn’t respond to insulin the way it should (insulin resistance).
 A person could have one or both of those symptoms, and the resulting increased blood sugar can not only lead to kidney problems, but heart problems, and a myriad of other diseases.

 Medications, exercise, and diet modification have traditionally been used to control Type 2 diabetes.
 However, promising studies suggest that blood sugar can be controlled naturally.
-Studies have found that oregano not only reduces blood sugar levels, but also prevents the death of the cells that produce insulin; these are beta-cells, and are located in the pancreas.
-In addition to controlling blood sugar.
+Studies have found that oregano not only reduces blood sugar levels, but also prevents the death of the cells that produce insulin; these are beta-cells located in the pancreas.

 3. It has Antibacterial and Anti Viral Action

 Oregano is proven to have antibacterial, anti-fungal, and antiviral effects; as suggested by various studies.

 A 2010 study shows that oregano is effective against upper respiratory tract infections (URI) as it noted an improvement in sore throat, hoarseness, and cough in the participants.
 Compounds in oregano also promoted bronchodilation, or relaxation of the trachea, which can help to reduce symptoms of URIs and speed healing.

 Oregano has been shown to improve gastrointestinal health by reducing inflammation in the gut, preventing colonic damage in patients with acute or chronic colitis.